-In the Provinces of Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, Ontario, Manitoba, and Saskatchewan: Boilermaker Apprentices, when available, shall be employed on work covered by this Agreement in the ratio of one (1) Apprentice to four (4) Journeyperson including the welders list if the apprentice is so qualified.
+In the Province of Manitoba: Boilermaker Apprentices, when available, shall be employed on work covered by this Agreement in the ratio of one (1) Apprentice to four (4) Journeyperson(s) including the welders list if the Apprentice is so qualified.
 An Employer having more than one job in any given Lodge area may satisfy this requirement on an overall basis within the Lodge area.

 It is recognized that there may be situations in which the above ratio would be impractical.
 In order to obtain relief, the Employer must consult with the Business Manager/Secretary-Treasurer of the appropriate Local Lodge and reach a mutually acceptable solution.
-When the intent of the foregoing has been met, the Union shall not refer additional Apprentices in lieu of Journeyperson without the Employer's agreement.
+When the intent of the foregoing has been met, the Union shall not refer additional Apprentices in lieu of Journeyperson(s) without the Employer's agreement.